healthpen/healthpen/README.md

 I have no idea how most of you make your Github aesthetic.
 So deal with . this uhh, decent one.

- I go by the name Crow/Gabriel, or any skin i sit as!
+ I go by the name Hazard or Gabriel, or any skin i sit as!
 My pronouns are she/he/it, and I am 20.

  I have very low social energy and often fall quiet or go afk, keep that in mind.
 I'm also slow to answer in general ...